appsemble/appsemble/docs/guide/studio.md

 works, please refer to [this page](https://learnxinyminutes.com/docs/yaml).

 The _“App”_ tab contains the app definition in YAML.
-Changes can be made to the app definition by editing them in this tab and pressing the _“Save”_ button.
+Changes can be made to the app definition by editing them in this tab and pressing the _“Preview”_ button.
 Doing so will replace the app definition in the right-hand panel with the new one, serving as a preview of the changes that have been made.
 Note that some functionality such as the [resource API](resources.md) when defining new resources might not be available unless the new app definition has been uploaded to the server.

 The other tabs that are available such as the _“Core”_ and _“Shared”_ tabs refer to the theming API.
 For more information about this, please refer to [this page](theming.md).

-Provided the app definition and styles are valid, the _“Upload”_ button will upload all this data to the server, updating the app.
+Provided the app definition and styles are valid, the _“Publish”_ button will upload all this data to the server, updating the app.

 ## Further reading